 Medical checkups are always important, and even more so during pregnancy.
 Consult your healthcare practitioner to find out how often you should visit in order to keep an eye on things.

 You can follow the Manna Diet during pregnancy, because it is a healthy eating program with very little carbohydrates.
-Instead of using chemical treatment to control blood sugar levels, we recommend the Manna Blood Sugar Support supplement which is an all-natural product with no side effects or danger for you or the baby.
-Talk to your doctor about the product.
+Instead of using a chemical treatment to control blood sugar levels, we recommend the Manna Blood Sugar Support supplement which is an all-natural product with no side effects or danger for you or the baby.